-We don’t have a large celebrations of Valentine’s Day in our house.
-The Boy isn’t in school yet, so there’s no need to spend weeks planning Pinterest-perfect Valentines for his classmates, but I do think the sentiment is nice, and there’s nothing wrong with reflecting and thinking about ways we can better show our love to our family.
+We don’t have a large celebration of Valentine’s Day in our house.
+The Boy isn’t in school yet, so there’s no need to spend weeks planning Pinterest-perfect Valentines for his classmates, but I do think the sentiment is nice, and there’s nothing wrong with reflecting and thinking about ways we can better show our love to our family and friends.
 So in that way, I am not a total Valentine’s Day Grinch.
-But even if you are, this Puppy Love Heart Slouchy is a super cute and comfy slouchy that can be worn all winter long.
-Plus there is Toddler version too!
+But even if you are, this Crochet Heart Stitch Hat (Puppy Love Slouchy) is a super cute and comfy slouchy that can be worn all winter long.

 What you need:

 - 5 Colors of Medium Weight Yarn (Red hat: Knit Picks Brava in Dove Heather, Red, Rouge, Cotton Candy, Blush) (Blue Hat: Knit Picks Brava in Dove Heather, Marina, Cornflower, Mint, White)

 Ch – Chain

 Hdc – Half Double Crochet

 St – Stitch

 3-dc cluster: Yarn over, insert hook.
 Yarn over, pull through st (3 loops on hook).
 Yarn over, pull through first 2 loops (2 loops remaining on hook).
 Yarn over, insert in same st. Yarn over, pull through.
 Yarn over, pull through first 2 loops (3 loops remaining on hook).
 Yarn over, insert into same st. Yarn over, pull through.
 Yarn over and pull through first 2 loops.
 Yarn over, pull through all 4 remaining loops.
 If it’s easier to understand, it’s a basically a dc3tog worked all in the same st.